CeON/rJavaPackageExample/README.markdown

 Note that in order to be able to build the project, you need to have all R packages listed in the Imports section of the `DESCRIPTION` file installed in the system.

+# Building shiny package

+Shiny package build is triggered by executing script:

+`./scripts/build/artifactory.sh`

+in root project directory.
+It creates both package and `latest.txt` files to be uploaded to artifactory.
+`latest.txt` file contains name of the current module and its main purpose is to serve as pointer to the latest module version in artifactory.

+Shiny package includes `version.txt` file with git commit id identifying build.

+Build script should become part of Jenkins job triggered after each git commit.

+# Deploying shiny package

+Shiny package can be deployed in two modes:
+- with shiny package stored in local filesystem (e.g. after triggering build script)
+- with shiny package obtained from remote artifactory

+Two scripts were prepared to handle both scenarios:

+`./scripts/deployment/local.sh`

+`./scripts/deployment/artifactory.sh`

+All required and optional input parameters are described in scripts headers.

 # Some issues

 - Note that the **name of the project is repeated many times**.